Intellectual Property Policy and Procedures

 - Inform the complaining party that we will replace the removed material or cease disabling access to it within ten (10) business days;

-- Replace the removed material or cease disabling access to the material within ten (10) to fourteen (14) business days following receipt of the counter notification, provided our designated agent has not received notice from the complaining party that an action has been filed seeking a court order to restrain Customer from engaging in infringing activity relating to the material on our network or system.
+- Replace the removed material or cease disabling access to the material within ten (10) to fourteen (14) business days following receipt of the counter notification, provided our designated agent has not received notice from the complaining party that an action has been filed seeking a court order to restrain Users from engaging in infringing activity relating to the material on our network or system.

 Please note that federal law provides significant penalties for submitting a false counter notification.
 Please also note that pursuant to the Digital Millennium Copyright Act, we cannot and do not judge the merits of your claim (or counter-claim).
 Accordingly, we will not remove, or disable access to, any allegedly infringing material, nor restore any material that has been so removed, except according to the procedure set forth herein.